bentormey/bitcoin/metcalfe.md

 Therefore any valuation model has to look at _both_ the underlying protocol and the network, it can't look at them in isolation.

+It can't _just_ be computational effort, because distributed computing networks solving protein folding would have the same kind of value.

 What's more, it can't _just_ be security and connectedness that make Bitcoin worth something, because Signal has both of those features.
 The decentralisation and proof-of-work are vital components too.
 You can't use Signal to maintain a consistent, distributed ledger.

 ##### Energy as currency